This post may contain affiliate links. See my disclosure policy.

 Yield: Approximately 3 cups

-Leftovers: In an airtight container in the refrigerator for up to 3-5 days or in the freezer for up to 1 month.
+Leftovers: In an airtight container in the refrigerator for 3-5 days, or in the freezer for up to 1 month.

 Hulled Barley

-- Bring three cups of water and one cup of rinsed barley to a boil in a pot.
-To draw out the flavor of the grain, add a pinch of salt to the water.
+1. Bring three cups of water and one cup of rinsed barley to a boil in a pot.
+To draw out the grain’s flavor, add a pinch of salt to the water.

-- Once the water and barley are boiling, reduce to low heat and bring the mixture to a simmer.
+2. Once the water and barley are boiling, reduce the heat to low and bring the mixture to a simmer.
 Cover the pot.

-- You’ll want to stir occasionally, but for the most part, you can just let your barley cook for about 40 minutes or so.
+3. You’ll want to stir occasionally, but for the most part, you can just let your barley cook for about 40 minutes.
 As with all grains, you can decide when the barley has reached your desired texture, but as a rule, you know your barley is done when it’s almost tripled in size and is soft.

-- Once your barley reaches the desired texture, take the pot off the stove and drain any additional water.
-Fluff the barley with a fork to loosen it up and enjoy.
+4. Once your barley reaches the desired texture, take the pot off the stove and drain any additional water.
+Fluff the barley with a fork to loosen it, then enjoy.

-Given that hulled barley is less processed, it will absorb less water during the cooking process.
-If you’re not satisfied with the texture of your hulled barley after 40 minutes, continue to let it simmer for up to 90 minutes, adding more water to the pot if needed.
+Because hulled barley is less processed, it will absorb less water during cooking.
+If you’re not satisfied with the texture of your hulled barley after 40 minutes, continue simmering for up to 90 minutes, adding more water to the pot as needed.

 Pearled Barley

-Once simmering and covered, you should let pearled barley cook for about 25 minutes and then begin to check it to see if it’s cooked through.
+Once simmering and covered, let the pearled barley cook for about 25 minutes, then check it to see if it’s cooked through.
 Given that pearled barley is softer than hulled barley, it will have a creamy, risotto-like consistency when done.

 Just as with hulled barley, once your pearled barley has softened nicely, take the pot off the stove.
 Keep in mind that pearl barley releases a lot of starch into the water when cooking.
 For that reason, the barley water can be used to thicken sauces, soups, and stews, so don’t drain it right away if you want to use it in your dish.